 All documents held by the OCB and the Board are subject to disclosure, unless there is a specific exemption.
-If you receive a records request via your Ecology email address or otherwise directed to you in your capacity as a Chehalis Basin Board Member, please forward requests-it immediately to the Board support staffOCB Office Manager for timely processing.
+If you receive a records request via your Ecology email address or otherwise directed to you in your capacity as a Chehalis Basin Board Member, please forward it immediately to the OCB Office Manager for timely processing.
 Do not respond directly to the request.

-The OCB Office Manager will instruct the requester on how to submit an formal official request and will facilitate the agency's response following applicable laws and policies.
-The record requester must receive a response within FIVE business days of their request.
-If you receive a request for disclosure of documents, please immediately forward it to the Board support staff.

-You are responsible for promptly providing responsive documents when requested by Ecology's public disclosure officer.
+The OCB Office Manager will instruct the requester on how to submit an official request and will facilitate the agency's response following applicable laws and policies.
+19 You are responsible for promptly providing responsive documents when requested by Ecology's public disclosure officer.